turbot/guardrails-samples/baselines/aws/aws_disable_cmdb/README.md

 ## Running the Baseline

-To execute the AWS Resource CMDB-disable baseline, run terraform and specify the AWS services you wish to enable or disable.
+To execute the AWS Disable CMDB baseline, run terraform and specify the AWS services you wish to enable or disable.

-To run the AWS Resource CMDB-disable baseline:
+To run the AWS Disable CMDB baseline:

   - Uncomment the Resource Type and related policy mappings in `terraform.tfvars` for the services you would like to disable resource discovery/CMDB updates for
   - Run `terraform plan` to review the changes to be applied